1821 The Request [R-07.2015]

-The request must either be made on a printed form to be filled in with the required indications or be presented as a computer printout complying with the Administrative Instructions.
-Any prospective applicant may obtain copies of the printed request form, free of charge, from the receiving Office with which he/she plans to file his/her international application.
-Applicants may obtain an English language request form from the United States Patent and Trademark Office using the following address: Mail Stop PCT, Commissioner for Patents, P.O.
+The Request must either be made on a printed standard form PCT/RO/101 to be filled in with the required indications or be presented as a computer printout complying with the PCT Administrative Instructions.
+Any prospective applicant may obtain copies of the Request form PCT/RO/101, free of charge, from the receiving Office with which he/she plans to file his/her international application.
+Applicants may obtain an English language Request form from the United States Patent and Trademark Office using the following address: Mail Stop PCT, Commissioner for Patents, P.O.
 Box 1450, Alexandria, Virginia 22313-1450.
-Forms may also be obtained from the World Intellectual Property Organization (WIPO) web site (www.wipo.int/pct/en/forms/index.htm).
-Details of the requirements for the request if presented as a computer printout are set out in Administrative Instructions Section 102bis .
+The Request form may also be obtained online from WIPO’s website (www.wipo.int/pct/en/forms/).
+Details of the requirements for the Request if presented as a computer printout are set out in Administrative Instructions Section 102(h).

-The request contains a petition for the international application to be processed according to the PCT and must also contain certain indications.
+The Request contains a petition for the international application to be processed according to the PCT and must also contain certain indications.
 It must contain the title of the invention.
 It must identify the applicant and the agent (if any), and must contain the designation of at least one Contracting State.
-For international applications having an international filing date on or after January 1, 2004, the filing of an international application request constitutes the designation of all Contracting States that are bound by the PCT on the international filing date.
-See MPEP § 1817.01 .
-The request must contain an indication of any wish of the applicants to obtain a European patent rather than, or in addition to, a national patent in respect of a designated State.

 A title should not be changed by the examiner merely because it contains words which are not considered descriptive of the invention.
 Words, for example, such as “improved” or “improvement of” are acceptable.
 If the title is otherwise not descriptive of the invention, a change to a more descriptive title should be made and the applicant informed thereof in the search report.